Alex Hogg Memorial Scholarship

 Applicants for the Hogg Scholarship shall have:

-1) Five or more years of experience as a swine veterinarian, either in a private practice or in an integrated production setting.
+1) Three or more years of experience as a swine veterinarian, either in a private practice or in an integrated production setting.

 2) Five or more years of continuous membership in the American Association of Swine Veterinarians